 The North Sea and Baltic ports of northern Europe became flourishing centres of commerce, and from the mid-12th century their commercial power was boosted by the foundation of the Hanseatic League.
 This was primarily a commercial organisation set up to protect and promote the economic interests of the member towns, and, centred on the north German port of Lubeck, it included towns in the Baltic and the North Sea stretching from Russia to England.

-In all European waters medieval cargos were carried in stout “round ships”, or “cog” – deep-drafted, wide-beamed vessels which held the sea well and had deep, capacious holds in which to carry as much cargo as possible. the exception was with the Venetians, who used galleys (long, fast oared vessels, usually used for war) for high values cargos and where speed was an advantage (for example on trade routes between the Mediterranean and northern waters).
+In all European waters medieval cargos were carried in stout “round ships”, or “cogs” – deep-drafted, wide-beamed vessels which held the sea well and had deep, capacious holds in which to carry as much cargo as possible.
+The exception was with the Venetians, who used galleys (fast oared vessels, armed for war) for high values cargos and where speed was an advantage (for example on trade routes between the Mediterranean and northern waters).

 The rise of banking

 The Jewish and Italian bankers of medieval Europe pioneered financial instruments which would be vital to the rise of modern global commerce.
-Limited liability companies, stocks and shares, and letters of credit all developed at this time (although it is quite possible that these were based on earlier Arabic practices).
+Limited liability companies, stocks and shares, bills of exchange and letters of credit all developed at this time (although it is quite possible that some or all of these were based on earlier Arabic practices).

 Spread of the market economy

 The expansion of trade drew more and more rural communities into the market economy, and links between countryside and towns grew stronger.
 Manors lost a large measure of their self-sufficiency as they participated more in the money economy.
-These developments stimulated the expansion of coinage.
+These developments stimulated the expansion of towns, of merchant communities, and of coinage.

 The Black Death, after great initial disruption, accelerated the spread of the markets in the longer term by creating a shortage of labour and thus boosting the purchasing power of both urban and rural workers.
-In proportion to the rest of the economy, towns and cities rose in size and influence – indeed many cities had regained their pre-plague populations by 1400, while the countryside languished.
+In proportion to the rest of the economy, towns and cities rose in size and influence – indeed many cities had regained their pre-plague populations by 1400.
+All over western Europe merchants became increasingly wealthy, and politically more powerful.
+Meanwhile the countryside languished, in levels of population if not in prosperity.
 In those areas were the influence of large towns and their trade was strongest, in southern England, Flanders and northern Italy, serfdom began to die out.